ArsenyKokotov/COEN366_Project/README.md

   <li>Client must register with server before sending any requests.
   <li>Server will then put into its database and send an ACK to client.
   <li>If registration is for some reason denied (e.g.: invalid inputs or user already exists) then server sends an error message to client.
+    <li> Client must be able to update their info (IP, TCP/UDP ports) and receive either an ACK or an error.
   <li> Use JSON strings to send messages
 </ul>